 All of our favorites have a full keyboard so you can enjoy the entire octave range, and play any song that you want without having to worry about not having enough notes to work with!

-Best Cheap Digital Piano with Weighted Keys
+Best Weighted Keyboard 88 Keys

 If you plan on playing a lot of piano-centric music, you need a keyboard that can really deliver on true piano sound quality.
 The Casio Privia PC160 has 18 realistic piano tones that sound amazing, as well as other authentic instrument sounds, and a new speaker system for the ultimate in hearing pleasure when you are playing at home.

 There is a line-out slot so you can connect this keyboard to external speakers and use it on stage.
 This is an attractive keyboard that is available in both black and champagne-gold colored finishes.